FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 <img src="./images/GettingStarted/media/image12.png" style="width:90%" />

 The default for the **AuthenticationMode** setting is **UserAuthWithAzurePowershell**.
-The reason this default auuthentication mode setting *just works* is because the application is configured to use a pre-installed Entra Id application known as the **Azure PowerShell** application.
+The reason this default authentication mode setting *just works* is because the application is configured to use a pre-installed Entra Id application known as the **Azure PowerShell** application.
-This application is automatically available in every M365 tenant and you can use it to acquire user access tokens for the Fabric REST APIs.
+This application is automatically available in every Entra Id tenant and you can use it to acquire user access tokens for the Fabric REST APIs.